someodd/intramaze/README.md

 #### `nix-shell`

-You can enter the developer environment with the command:
+Enter the developer environment with the command:

 ```
 nix-shell
 ```

-If you're contributing to this project I'd prefer you to do so within `nix-shell`.
+You'll then be inside of an environment which gives you the same tools (Docker, GHC, formatters, cabal, etc.) that I use.

+It may seem like I use Stack, but the `stack.yaml` file is only here as a hacky fix, if I remember correctly, for Nixpkgs.

 For more information on how this project uses `nix-shell`, please see `CONTRIBUTING.md`.

 ### Running with Docker